nwupkc/Divvy/Divvy.md

 ![](Divvy_files/figure-html/graph2-1.png)<!-- -->

-It seems like usage during week days are little higher than the usage during weekends.
+It seems like usage during week days are a little higher than the usage during weekends.

 ```r